Myymälä 2 Baltic Fellowship Network

 BFN project manager Ramiro Camelo presentation of Mymälä2 Seven of Seven and Raw overview at Starptelpa Festival curators assembly.
 Zuzeum, Riga.

-The Baltic Fellowship Network (BFN), is a curatorial research programme initiated by Myymaälä2 whose aim is to potentiate collaboration, foster partnerships and facilitate artistic exchanges among art institutions, exhibition spaces, individuals and counterparts based in Estonia, Latvia and Lithuania.
-BFN is inspired by the interest in establishing strong multi-directional networks with persons and institutions from Finland to the Baltic countries, and vice versa, which in the long term will be the foundation of more connected and thriving artistic producers in the region.
+The Baltic Fellowship Network (BFN) is a curatorial research programme initiated by Myymälä2, designed to strengthen collaboration, foster partnerships, and facilitate artistic exchanges among art institutions, exhibition spaces, individuals, and peer organisations operating across Estonia, Latvia, and Lithuania.
+BFN is inspired by a shared interest in establishing strong multi-directional networks between individuals and institutions from Finland to the Baltic countries, and vice versa.
+The programme seeks, over time, to lay the foundation for a more interconnected, thriving and dynamic community of artistic producers throughout the region.

 Past projects include the participation of GolfClayderman (LV) Maria Metsalu (EE) and Saulė Noreikaitė (LT) in Seven of Seven, April 2022 , and two exhibitions “Happily ever after” by Maria Ader (EE) in Sep 2022 and “Elu ja surma laulund” by Pille Ernesaks (EE) in Oct 2022.